javi14z/mw_deployment/README.md

     localhost                  : ok=18   changed=8    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
     ```

+    This will deploy and create a new namespace (ddos) with the indicated number of pods configured

 **Note** : Inside the playbook we run the following command:
 ```